jiritobolka/gooddata.github.com/_posts/2011-07-29-Analyzing-Change.md

 This metric returns the MAX snapshot regardless any dimensions.
 The last snapshot (= 118) for all Sales Reps including John, for all regions, for all Products etc. When you add the `BY ALL IN ALL OTHER DIMENSIONS` statement to your metric it returns the grand total (MAX) of all the time and all dimensions.
 It returns a constant.

-The `WITHOUT PARENT FILTER` clause ignores the filters.
+What is the `WITHOUT PARENT FILTER` clause for?
 Imagine that you place the metric into a report that contains the `SalesRep = John` filter.
-Applying this filter leads to the same troubles that we eliminated with the `BY ALL IN ALL OTHER DIMENSIONS`.
+Applying this filter would lead to the same troubles that we've eliminated with the `BY ALL IN ALL OTHER DIMENSIONS`.
+The `WITHOUT PARENT FILTER` clause simply ignores the higher level filters.

 **NOTE:** Find out more examples and aggregation concepts in [this documentation](http://developer.gooddata.com/docs/maql.html).